w3f/Grants-Program/applications/dot-login.md

 ### Overview

-DOT Login is poised to bridge the gap between Web2 and Web3 by simplifying access to blockchain technology through familiar OAuth2 protocols.
-Our project is not merely about creating another wallet; it's about crafting a portal that will open the Web3 ecosystem to the masses, starting with a focus on USD-backed stablecoins available on Polkadot's Asset Hub, such as USDT and USDC.
-While the overarching vision includes a payment app to revolutionize global transactions, this grant application centers on the core technology that will lay the foundation for this future: a wallet creation and transaction flow built on the back of well-known OAuth2 providers like Google, Twitter, Facebook, and Microsoft.
+DOT Login is poised to bridge the gap between Web2 and Web3 by simplifying access to blockchain technology through familiar web2-native OAuth2 protocols which are [arguably](https://oauth.net/2/) the industry standard for web-based authorization.
+The Substrate pallets to be developed as part of this grant will allow any parachain that adds them to their runtime to onboard Web2 users through this familiar interface.
+The web-based wallet, specified in Milestone 3, will serve as the user interface for this integration.

-The DOT Login initiative will enable individuals, even those without prior blockchain experience, to enter the Polkadot and Kusama ecosystems with ease, using accounts they already trust and use daily.
-This grant application will focus on developing the underlying infrastructure to support this seamless transition, ensuring that while the long-term vision includes a comprehensive payment application, the current scope is dedicated to creating the technological core and user interface that will serve as the bedrock for future developments.
+In the project's second phase, we plan to launch a parachain to act as a hub connecting other parachains (if they opt out of integrating our pallets) with the Web2 environment.
+Furthermore, our overarching vision includes developing a payment app to transform global transactions.
+This will enable individuals, even those without prior blockchain experience, to enter the Polkadot and Kusama ecosystems with ease, using accounts they already trust and use daily.
+This grant application, however, is primarily focused on establishing the foundational technology: a OAuth2-compatible wallet and the runtime pallets that make this integration possible, while leveraging well-known OAuth2 providers such as Google, Twitter, Facebook, and Microsoft.

 ### Project Details

-This project is structured into three main parts: the wallet creation flow, the transaction sending flow, and the UI development.
+This grant is structured into three main parts: the wallet creation flow, the transaction sending flow, and the UI development.
 Each part addresses a core aspect of integrating OAuth2 authentication with Substrate, facilitating an accessible entry point into the Web3 space for Web2 users.

 - **Wallet Creation Flow:** This process involves the user generating an ephemeral key pair through the wallet and authenticating with an OAuth2 provider (e.g. Gmail).
 The `zkEphemeralKeys` pallet then registers the public key, encapsulated with a zero-knowledge proof to ensure privacy.
 The wallet address is derived from this ephemeral public key, ensuring a secure link between the user's identity as authenticated by the OAuth2 provider and their on-chain presence.

 - **Transaction Sending Flow:** For transaction processing, the `zkEphemeralKeys` pallet again plays a pivotal role.
 It employs an internal mechanism to verify transaction signatures made with the ephemeral keys.
 Upon successful verification, it executes the transfer using a custom extrinsic that mimics the core functionality of the vanilla `pallet_balances`, ensuring that the core logic of existing Substrate modules remains untouched.

-- **UI Development:** The user interface is built using ReactJS and the Polkadot.js/API or PAPI library, combined with RxJS for reactive programming.
+- **Wallet Development:** The user interface is built using ReactJS and the Polkadot.js/API or PAPI library, combined with RxJS for reactive programming.
 The UI will provide a seamless experience for creating wallets, viewing balances, and sending transactions.
 The design prioritizes ease of use to encourage adoption by users less familiar with blockchain technologies.

 **Architectural Overview**